chrisreedio/athena-scraper/README.md

 ## Output

-This script will generate JSON files in the `specs` directory.
+This script will generate JSON files in the `output` directory.

 The JSON files will be named `'category'/'endpoint'.json`.